Cross-Training For Yak Ru - Why Pure Cyclists Need To Pay Attention Right Now

 Running on mild trails only works up to a point, so seek out more and more technical terrain as you get accustomed to the sensations of trail running.
 Better yet, run with a weighted hydration pack similar to what you would use for the event.

 Taken to extremes, one might even opt for lugging an actual bicycle up and down for training.
-This is a spartan form of conditioning, but it puts heaps of strength endurance and familiarity with weight-bearing in the bank – these will prove useful on the Yak Ru’s sustained uphill hike-a-bikes.
+This is a severe form of conditioning, but it puts heaps of strength endurance and familiarity with weight-bearing in the bank – these will prove useful on the Yak Ru’s sustained uphill hike-a-bikes.

 3. Functional fitness training